pragma-/Plang/README.md

 Plang is in early development stage.
 There will be bugs.
 There will be abrupt design changes.

+See [Project Structure](doc/README.md#project-structure) for a description of how to navigate Plang's source tree.

 For more details see [the documentation](doc/).